 was able to cope with any reception conditions from terrible atmospheric

 noise to deliberate interference and was almost always able to

 successfully achieve good copy under the worst imaginable conditions.

 Operating a properly rebuilt and aligned R-390A today is a pleasure.
 Pride of ownership is derived from knowing that your receiver was originally built to exacting specifications by some of the foremost American electronics companies and that its performance is the best that could be achieved using vacuum tube technology.
 Also, in knowing that it would be literally impossible to produce such a receiver today.
-The cost would be staggering and complexity something most companies would either be incapable of building or something they would want to avoid building due to the excessive cost versus profit factor.
+The cost would be staggering and complexity something most companies would either be incapable of building or something they would definitely want to avoid building due to the excessive cost versus limited profit factor.

 Admire your R-390A in knowing that it could only have been built during one specific era - when vacuum tube technology and vacuum tube receiver designs were at their zenith.
 At a time when this country produced the most advanced electronics apparatus in the world and our government was willing to provide the military with the very best equipment, regardless of cost.